A Multi-scale Information Integration Framework for Infrared and Visible Image Fusion

 \subsubsection{Qualitative Evaluation}

 Fig. \ref{fig:model_comparison} exhibits qualitative comparison results of different models on the \emph{TNO} dataset.
 The top two rows and the last row represent the visible images, infrared images and fusion results of our method, respectively.
-From the third to the seventh row are fusion results of DenseFuse, DRF, RFN-Nest, GANMcC, STDFusionNet, UMF-CMGR and YDTR.
+From the third to the ninth row are fusion results of DenseFuse, RFN-Nest, GANMcC, UMF-CMGR, SwinFusion, LRRNet and FAFusion.
 First of all, as the purpose of MDA is to effectively measure and integrate the complementary information, we mainly follow whether both the thermal radiation information of the infrared image and the detailed information of the visible image are effectively retained.
-Secondly, style loss can keep the fusion result maintain the same pixel intensity distribution as the infrared image.
+Secondly, style loss can keep the fusion result maintaining the same pixel intensity distribution as the infrared image.
 Lastly, the application of the multi-scale framework and patch-wise loss function drives the model to measure complementary information not only for the whole image but also for each local region.

 Visual inspection shows that our results can preserve the high contrast of pixel intensity like the brighter targets in infrared images or illuminated regions in visible images.
 Meanwhile, our results preserve rich texture details from visible images and regions with dramatic pixel intensity changes in infrared images, such as the first column of Fig. \ref{fig:model_comparison}.
-As is shown in the red box of this image pair, a person standing near the door with a higher temperature is highlighted well as the infrared image, and tree branches in the visible image are also retained.
+As is shown in the red box of this image pair, a person standing near the door with a higher temperature is highlighted well as the infrared image, and the chair which is only can be seen in the visible image is also retained.
+Our goal is to adaptively measure and integrate complementary information from both modalities, therefore we can see from the fourth column that the branch with complex texture of the infrared image is preserved well, and so does the crawling person with higher pixel intensity.
 In addition, our results have fewer artifacts at the edge of regions where infrared and visible pixel intensity distributions collide compared with other methods, as can be seen from the reb boxes of the fourth, fifth and sixth columns in Fig. \ref{fig:model_comparison}, where the edge region of people and background keeps sharp.